wivlaro/syncem/README.md

 To see this example running, go to http://wivlaro.com:3001

 The demo game is a multiplayer territory game.
-There are three teams, you click to move,
+There are three teams, you click to move, the idea is to dominate the play area with your colour, red, green, or blue.

 Quick start
 -----------